philpagel/debian-headless/readme.md

     ssh installer@yourmachine

-The default password is `install` and can be configured in the preseeding file.
+The default password is `MyGreatSecret` and can be configured in the preseeding file.
 Alternatively, set a host key in preseeding for passwordless login.

-BTW: my `presseed.cfg` assumes that we are connected via ethernet (as a server should be).
+BTW: my `preseed.cfg` assumes that we are connected via ethernet (as a server should be).
 If you want to/must use a wifi connection you need to configure this.